General Measurements for Saddle Trees

 Wide tree are usually 7 to 8"

-Draft trees are usually 7.5 to 8", and have greater than 90 degree angle to the bars over the gullet
+Extra Wide, or Draft trees are usually 7.5 to 8", and have greater than 90 degree angle to the bars at the gullet

-My best advice is to take your horse in for a saddle fitting with the saddle of your choice to be certain its a good fit for your horse.
+My best advice is to have a saddle fitting done with your horse to be certain it is "The Right Fit!"